sbaltodano/sbaltodano/README.md

 # Welcome To My Github Profile!
 Hello and welcome!
 I am happy and proud to share my Github profile and projects with you.

+## In Progress

+I am learning:
+👩🏽‍💻 SQL
+💻 Data Structures and Algorithms
+🇯🇵 Japanese

+I am working on:
+* Bot to source investment properties
+* Automated investments as a service

 ## Projects

 [Inclusive Content Filtering For Social Media](https://github.com/sbaltodano/nsfw_image_classification), 2021